Make safe biking a habit.

 Try to plan ahead so your bike rides are over before it gets dark.
-If you are going to ride at night, here are some safety tips:
+If you are going to ride at night:

-- Make sure your bike has reflectors on the front, back, and tires.
+- Make sure your bike has reflectors on the front, back, and wheels.

 - Put battery powered lights on your bike.
 A red light is for the back, and a white light is for the front – just like with cars.

 - Look both ways before entering the street.